 All insured people should choose a family practitioner, who is the first contact point in case of illness.
 The family practitioner treats minor illnesses, can make home visits and gives referrals to visit a medical specialist.

-Family practitioner who speaks English for Tartu Art College Erasmus students:
+Family practitioner who speaks English for Pallas UAS Erasmus students:

 Do not forget to take your EHIC or private health insurance documents with you.

 No referral is needed to visit a psychiatrist, gynaecologist, dermatovenerologist, ophthalmologist, dentist, pulmonologist (for tuberculosis treatment), infection specialist (for HIV/AIDS treatment), surgeon or orthopaedist (for traumatology).

 Family practitioners serve people according to the registration, please call beforehand and make an appointment.
 You must pay for the health services, provided by the family practitioner, yourself.
 Keep all the cost documents and referrals and apply for compensation from your insurance provider.

 Visit costs approx. 20 EUR, plus fees of other procedures done by the practitioner.